What is Extrusion Process?

 Extrusion molding – Explained –

 Extrusion molding is a relatively straightforward process.
 As I mentioned earlier, it uses compressive force on a workpiece, and it does by using a piston or plunger.
 Let’s go through the entire extrusion process.

 This can be a bit boresome, but bear with me, and it will be worth it.

-First of all, a billet of standard size is produces.
-This billet will be heated at room temperature then later will be kept on an extrusion press.
+First of all, a billet of standard size is produced.
+This billet will be heated at room temperature and then later will be kept on an extrusion press.

 Moving forward, we need to push the billet ahead towards the die.
 To do that, a compressive force has to be applied by a plunger fitted into the press.

 The die-in through which the metal is supposed to flow is small in size compared to the cross-section.
 The applied compressive force plays a key role as it allows the work metal to flow through the die and covert into the preferred shape.

 Finally, the extruded part is removed from the press and given heat treatment for better mechanical and chemical properties.